-1. Describe the services or programs the state includes under the activity.
-(Services and programs must conform to the federal definition of the activity.)
+1. Describe the services or programs the State includes under the activity.
+(Services and programs must conform to the Federal definition of the activity.)

 For federal data reporting purposes, job skills training directly related to employment is training or education for job skills required by an employer to provide an individual with the ability to obtain employment or to advance or adapt to the changing demands of the workplace.
 The activity may include either customized or general training to prepare an individual for employment, including literacy and language instruction and other remedial education.
-Job skills training directly related to employment may include four-year bachelor degree programs at any state-certified college or university.
-Vocational education hours may count under this activity, provided the core hourly requirement is met through other activities, in order to preserve months in which vocational education is countable as a core activity or to continue education programs beyond the 12-month limit for vocational education.
+Job skills training directly related to employment may include four-year bachelor degree programs at any State-certified college or university.
+Activities may include vocational educational training that has been extended beyond 12 months.

 In some instances, the job skills training will be completed as part of distance learning.
-Participation will count toward job skills training directly related to employment only when the distance learning program otherwise meets the definition of job skills training directly related to employment and the time spent in the distance learning component can be monitored by the service provider and reported to the CWD and documented in the case file.
+Participation will count toward job skills training directly related to employment only when the distance learning program otherwise meets the definition of job skills training directly related to employment and the time spent in the distance learning component can be monitored by the service provider and reported to the county welfare department and documented in the case file.